AlexErdei73/physics-engine/README.md

 > **Tip** You can add a constant force to a point for a certain amount of time,
 > because f can be zero and the phase factors can make the sin functions 1.

-6.**Air resistance** You can add air resistance to the points with specifying the drag coefficient above 0.
-It's usually 0.47 for spherical bodies under normal circumstances.
-The force, effecting spherical bodies, is /
+6. **Air resistance** You can add air resistance to the points by specifying the drag coefficient above 0.
+It's usually 0.47 for spherical bodies under The force affecting spherical bodies is /

 $$
 F_d = \frac {1} {2} \rho v^2 C_d A